wolfSSL/wolfTPM/examples/firmware/README.md

 ### Firmware Version Requirements

-ST33KTPM firmware update supports two code paths based on firmware version:
+ST33KTPM firmware update supports a three-state model based on firmware version:

+- **LMS_UNSUPPORTED (< 256)**: Old ST33G hardware - cannot do LMS
+  - Non-LMS path only
+  - LMS signatures are rejected

+- **LMS_CAPABLE (256-914)**: New ST33K hardware - LMS optional, can do both paths
+  - Can use LMS path if LMS signature is provided
+  - Can use non-LMS path if LMS signature is not provided
+  - This enables devices like 9.256 to test PQC signatures while maintaining backward compatibility

+- **LMS_REQUIRED (>= 915)**: New ST33K hardware - LMS mandatory
+  - LMS path only
-- **Pre-915 firmware**: Uses firmware update without LMS signature
+  - LMS signature is required
-- **Post-915 firmware**: Uses firmware update with LMS signature (Note: LMS signature support in the public API is not yet fully implemented - this will need to be extended for post-915 firmware updates)

 The firmware version is automatically detected by checking `fwVerMinor` from the TPM capabilities.
+The version thresholds are:
+- **256**: Hardware generation threshold (ST33KTPM2X birth version)
+- **915**: ST policy enforcement threshold

 ### Updating the firmware